• Skip to primary navigation

 Sponsor Contact:

-Time: To be determined by TMNs working on the project
+Time: To be determined by those working on the project

-Description: Texas Parks and Wildlife Department is conducting a White-Winged Doves Banding Project in an effort to track their territory expansion and movements.
-In 2009 TMNCPC Master Naturalists assisted TPWD.
-In 2010 Coastal Prairie Master Naturalists, in effect, ran this project in Fort Bend county with continued training assistance from TPWD.
-In 2011 we added sites in Waller County; over 150 doves were banded in the two counties.
-This project will continue in 2012.
-Application to be placed on the birding permit required by April 11, 2012.
+Description: Texas Parks and Wildlife Department is conducting a white-winged dove Banding Project in an effort to track their territory expansion and movements.
+In 2009, members assisted TPWD.
+In 2010, members, in effect, ran this project in Fort Bend County with continued training assistance from TPWD.
+In 2011, sites were added in Waller County; over 150 doves were banded in the two counties.
+Application to be placed on the birding permit is required.
 Training Session to be schedule for late April/early May.

-Banding will take place on master naturalists property or other properties used in past years and additional properties identified by CPC as part of the project.
-Pre-baiting begins in mid-May; banding (weekly or bi-weekly) begins in late May and runs through late July-early August.
+Banding will take place on Master Naturalists’ property or other properties used in past years and additional properties identified as part of the project.
+Pre-baiting begins in mid-May; banding (weekly or bi-weekly) begins late May, runs through late July-early August.

 Supplies Needed: Banding supplies (including seed feed, traps, bands, etc.) will be provided by TPWD.
 Dress for the outdoors and weather, including wearing closed-toe shoes.
 Remember sun-screen and water and insect repellent.